WT000/Bank-Simulator/ae1/documentation/appDesign.md

 - UML class / robustness diagrams
 - list of features and what requirements they solve, include other features at the end of the table
 - images of final site
+- javadoc (implement it, say how someone can access it)